-With generous funding from the National Science Foundation and on behalf of the Conference Board of Mathematical Sciences (CBMS), the American Mathematical Society is conducting the 2020 CBMS Survey of Undergraduate Mathematics Programs in the US.
+With generous funding from the National Science Foundation and on behalf of the Conference Board of Mathematical Sciences (CBMS), the American Mathematical Society is conducting the CBMS Surveys of Undergraduate Mathematics and Statistics Programs in the US.

-Provide a comprehensive, statistically-based picture of the characteristics of undergraduate mathematical and statistical science programs throughout the United States.
+Provide a comprehensive, statistically-based picture of the characteristics and dynamics of undergraduate mathematical and statistical science programs throughout the United States.

 Who is the target audience?